raceychan/premier/README.md

 ## Contributing

 Contributions are welcome!
-Please see our contributing guidelines for details.
+Help us build the most developer-friendly API gateway for Python.

 ---

-*Built with ❤️ for building reliable Python applications*
+*Transform any Python web application into a production-ready API gateway* 🚀